2026 Vermont Public | PRIVACY

 Available On Air Stations

 In 1964, Sam Cooke released a song that captured both struggle and hope with unusual clarity — offering not just expression, but a shared sense of identity and momentum.
 And it wasn’t an isolated moment.
 From the Vietnam War to the Arab Spring, art has repeatedly shaped how events are seen, felt, and, at times, acted upon.
-The power of a picture, the weight of a song, the bravery of a book — these have all been real forces that lead to reach change.
+The power of a picture, the weight of a song, the bravery of a book — these have all been real forces that lead to real change.
 Which raises a more difficult question: in the present moment, what exactly is art doing?
 What does it owe to itself, and the times we’re living in?

 Homegoings is a show that invites you to eavesdrop on candid conversations with people who will challenge what you think you know, and YOU are welcome here.
 Follow the show here.